 Now that you have gained a generalised idea about what expenses are considered non-billable, you must realise that all of the above examples are applicable to most clients and not all of them.
 Furthermore, individual clients could easily have slight variations in each of their guidelines for the above as well, and you are expected to comply with even the smallest of these specifications.

 Maintaining 100% compliance is hence not easy whatsoever, without the aid of up-to-date highly intelligent technology that can revolutionise the way time is captured and is a blessing to law firms’ billing departments everywhere.
-Accurate Legal Billing is built on advanced machine learning technology that ensures that each item entered by your timekeepers are automatically reviewed for compliance with the specific client’s billing guidelines.
+Accurate Legal Billing is built on advanced machine learning billing platform that ensures that each item entered by your timekeepers are automatically reviewed for compliance with the specific client’s billing guidelines.
 Irrespective of the number of guidelines and cases, by using ALB, your timekeepers shall capture their time perfectly such that they are entirely devoid of any error or non-compliance.
 Only entries that have been verified for compliance are passed on for invoicing to the billing department, who can then generate the invoices without having to spend hours cross checking the entries.
 The submitted invoices shall hence suffer minimal to zero reductions.
 The cash flow is improved tremendously, you no longer need to write-off your billable hours and you can sit back and watch your firm’s profit margin increase.

 To know more about us and to schedule a detailed demo with us, click here.